SwissPedHealth-PipelineDev/docs/pages/bayesian_multiparameter_models.md

 $$\theta_2$$ from its marginal posterior distribution and then
 $$\theta_1$$ from its conditional posterior distribution, given the drawn value of $$\theta_2$$.
-In this way, the integration embodied in (eqn ) is performed indirectly.
+In this way, the integration embodied in (eqn \ref{eq:one}) is performed indirectly.
 A canonical example of this form of analysis is provided by the normal model with unknown mean and variance, to which we now turn.

 ### Explanation of averaging over nuisance parameters